 Make a few stitches on the seam allowance to secure the pocket in place.

-Sew the other parts with the same method, by layering a batting or felt at the bottom of the 2 layers fabrics which is with right side facing each other.
-Trace the template on the top fabric piece which is with wrong side facing up.
+- Sew the pouch front piece, ears, and face with the same method, i.e. by layering a batting or felt at the bottom of the 2 layers of fabrics which is with the right side together.

 Hand-sew to close the opening with a slip stitch or ladder stitch.